Krushankb/ESLA_LLM_Agent/README.md

 pip install -r requirements.txt
 ```
 ## 2. 🧠 Download Ollama
-{You’ll need to install Ollama, a local large language model runner.
+You’ll need to install Ollama, a local large language model runner.

 👉 Download Ollama here: https://ollama.com/download

-Follow the installation instructions for your operating system.}
+Follow the installation instructions for your operating system.

 ## 3. 📥 Pull the LLaMA 3 Model
 Once Ollama is installed and running, open your terminal and run: